robinrob/rsmithio/_posts/2018-01-19-dicsaurus-tool.md

 I've created a small tool named [Dicsaurus](https://github.com/robinrob/dicsaurus), out of a need to quickly look up words and synonyms for words, and out of a desire to make it as painless as possible.

-It currently works in two
- modes: dictionary and thesaurus.
-In programmer style I also wanted to be able to customise the output.
-Previously I was using the command-line `dict` tool in OS X, and for thesaurus just opening thesaurus.com in a browser, with the search term encoded into a URL parameter.
+Previously I was using the command-line `dict` tool in OS X, and for thesaurus just a ZSH function opening [thesaurus.com](http://www.thesaurus.com/) in a browser, with the search term encoded into a URL parameter.

-Dicsaurus is just a simple python script that makes HTTP callouts to [Oxford Dictionaries API](https://developer.oxforddictionaries.com/).
+Dicsaurus is a simple python script that makes HTTP callouts to [Oxford Dictionaries API](https://developer.oxforddictionaries.com/).

-The [readme](https://github.com/robinrob/dicsaurus/blob/master/README.md) explains how to set it up.
+It currently works in two modes: dictionary and thesaurus.
+The [readme](https://github.com/robinrob/dicsaurus/blob/master/README.md) explains how to set it up, including registering a developer account at [developer.oxforddictionaries.com](https://developer.oxforddictionaries.com).

 ## Example usage in dictionary mode
 The word 'blue' turns out to be a good test word for both dictionary and thesaurus modes.